kathrinlin/customizing-aspnetcore-book/manuscript/06-middlewares.md

 });
 ~~~

 Yes.
-There is no `UseMvc()` used anymore, even if it still exists and is still working on the `IApplicationBiulder` level to (do? to?) not break existing code.
+There is no `UseMvc()` used anymore, even if it still exists and is still working on the `IApplicationBiulder` level to not break existing code.
 Now there are new methods to activate ASP.NET Core features more granularly.

 These are the most used new Map methods for ASP.NET Core 3.0: